top of page

 5. Ejercito - Army

-6. Virreynato - Viceroyalty (The territory governed by a viceroy, especially referring to New Spain)
+6. Virreynato - Viceroyalty (The territory governed by a viceroy, primarily referring to New Spain)

 7. Tratado - Treaty